twhalsema/walman/README.md

 Remove the `walman` entries from `/etc/hosts` on your local machine.

 ## Install Walman (Manual method)
 **NOTE:** This section is for installing **Walman** manually.
 This section assumes that you already have an established Oracle database client/server environment in which you wish to use **Walman**.
-If you do not already have this in place, you can simulate an environment and try **Walman** by using the steps in the [Walman Demo](https://github.com/twhalsema/walman/tree/main?tab=readme-ov-file#walman-demo) section.
+If you do not already have this in place, you can simulate an environment and try **Walman** by using the steps in the [Walman Demo](#walman-demo) section.

 There are 4 components to **Walman**:
-1. Walman repository database
+1. Walman Repository database
 2. `wallet_test.sh`
 3. `walman.conf`
 4. `walman.py`

 **Step 1:**
-To set up the **Walman** repository database, you will need to have an Oracle database up and running.
+To set up the **Walman** Repository database, you will need to have an Oracle database up and running.
 Steps for how to install Oracle and create a database are outside the scope of this document.
-Once you have your database up and running, create a schema named `WALMAN`, and then run the following to create the **Walman** repository tables in that schema.
+Once you have your database up and running, create a schema named `WALMAN`, and then run the following to create the **Walman** Repository tables in that schema.
 ```bash
 @walmandb_install.sql
 ```
-Refer to the [Walman Database ERD](https://github.com/twhalsema/walman/blob/main/README.md#walman-database-erd) to verify table structure.
+Refer to the [Walman Repository Database ERD](#walman-repository-database-erd) to verify table structure.

 **Step 2:**
 Choose a server on which to run **Walman** (hereafter referred to as the **Walman Server**).
 This server will need to have the full Oracle client installed with access to `sqlplus` and `mkstore` utilities.